minruixu/Circuit-X/README.md

 ## Enivorment

--this software running on unbuntu
+- this software running on unbuntu.

--this software using ncurses, make sure your computer has support ncurses already.
+- this software using ncurses, make sure your computer has support ncurses already.

--the size of window is 43*132
+- the size of window is **43*132**,please resize you terminal before you use it.

 ## Run the software